Cranbaerry/A.R.E.S/README.md

 Usage:

 	1. Open the "Avatar Logger GUI.exe" and follow the built in instructions!

+	WARNING{Whenever new avatars are logged the parse becomes oudated!
+To update the parse follow the instructions on the "How To Update Parsed Logs:" section in the GUI!}

 	Issues?
 Open an issue in the "Issues" tab and I will do my best to resolve your issue!